Evidence Level

 Testosterone Support (Limited)

 Zinc deficiency lowers testosterone.
-Zinc supplementation in DEFICIENT men can restore T levels.
+Zinc supplementation in deficient men can restore T levels.
 Bodybuilding marketing extends this to non-deficient populations where evidence is weaker.
 Picolinate is popular form in this category.

 Wound Healing